open-neuroscience/FENS-2022/index.markdown

 · [LEGOLish-mot](http://legolish.org/authors/):
 <img align="left" width="100" src="./assets/Logos/LEGOlish.png"/>
 <p style='text-align: justify;'>
 “Compared to many other fluorescence methods, such as confocal microscopy, that have been used in research labs for 30 years, Light Sheet Microscopy is so simple that it can be showcased to anyone and so hopefully it can clear up the perceived mystery surrounding what goes on in the dark rooms of research institutes,” explains Julien Colombelli.
 And he points out that “the latest and fully motorized version of LEGOLish will enable labs to test a basic Light Sheet system before deciding to purchase a commercial system”.
-In the current configuration, results generated by LEGOLish cost about 200 to 1000 times less than those produced by a commercial microscope.</p><br/>
+In the current configuration, results generated by LEGOLish cost about 200 to 1000 times less than those produced by a commercial microscope.</p>
--	<strong>Julien Colombeli</strong>, Institute for Research in Biomedicine, Barcelona, Spain<br/>
+-	<strong>Julien Colombeli</strong>, Institute for Research in Biomedicine, Barcelona, Spain
 <br/><br/>

 · [Institut Pasteur FabLab](https://research.pasteur.fr/fr/service/fablab-institut-pasteur-open-desk/):